 Ganzhou Jiangxi, China Travel Guide

-Ruijin, approximately 1.5-2 hours by high-speed rail, holds major historical significance as the capital of the Chinese Soviet Republic.
+Ruijin, approximately 1.5-2 hours by high-speed rail, holds major historical significance as the main city of the Chinese Soviet Republic.
 Visit Red Army sites and Chairman Mao's former residence for a direct connection to modern Chinese history.

 Longnan, 1-1.5 hours by high-speed rail, is a Hakka cultural hub famed for its unique earthen Weiwu buildings.
 These fortified residential compounds showcase architectural ingenuity and Hakka heritage, distinct yet equally impressive.